ktrainer2885/MercenaryCreator/README.md

 3. ~~Create model for units~~ Roy (will need to be updated when wizard is finished)

-4. Change static dashboard to retrieve data from unit database
+4. ~~Change static dashboard to retrieve data from unit database~~ Roy

-4. Create wizard steps for unit creation
+4. Create wizard steps for unit creation Austin

-4. Attach units to users
+4. ~~Attach units to users~~ Roy

-4. Make dashbaord display units of the user
+4. ~~Make dashbaord display units of the user~~ Roy

+4. Create Interface to edit create and destroy Units

+## Bug-Fixes

-5. Link homepage buttons to sign up
+1. Link homepage buttons to sign up

 ## Important Folders